dfelinto/blender-manual/manual/editors/3dview/display/overlays.rst

 Statistics
    Show information about the amount of objects and geometry.
-   Note the counters that are displayed depends on the current selection, for example selecting a mesh gives info on the number of vertices, edges, and faces, while selecting other object such as lights shows a count of the lights in the scene.
+   Note the counters that are displayed depends on the current selection.
+   For example selecting a mesh gives info on the number of vertices, edges, and faces, while selecting other object such as lights shows a count of the lights in the scene.

    - Objects -- Number of the selected objects and the total count.